 harness.
 Grasp lateral bars or other prop for support.
 Stand

 forward on free leg.
-Raise knee up positioning thigh appoximately
+Raise knee up positioning thigh approximately

 45° forward.
-Allow lower leg attatched to cable to be pulled
+Allow lower leg attached to cable to be pulled

 - Keeping thigh stationary, extend lower leg forward until